LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

 1. Enter a protein sequence or choose from sample sequences;
 2. Set the number of protein structures to predict;
 3. Click "Generate Structures";
-4. Examine the 3D protein structures in the viewer;
+4. Examine the first 3D protein structure in the viewer;
 5. Download the resulting structures if required.

 ## Demo video on YouTube